Tag Archives: Morris-Jumel Mansion

 🎟️ These special events throughout the day are free with admission to the museum!
 Hope to see you there!!

-Morris-Jumel: Paranormal Historical Investigations (Winter/Spring 2025)
+Morris-Jumel: Paranormal Historical Investigations (Eliza’s Birthday Paranormal)

 Featured on The Holzer Files, Ghost Adventures, Netflix’s Surviving Death, Haunted USA: New York, Good Day, New York, NY1, BuzzFeed, and the Today Show, the Morris-Jumel Mansion is perceived by many as a paranormal site and has attracted academics and investigators such as Hans Holzer, Zak Bagans, the Tennessee Wraith Chasers, and now you!